AdobeDocs/campaign-standard.en/help/start/using/accessibility.md

 ### User interface {#user-interface}

-Adobe Campaign Standard user interface makes it easier for users to see and hear content including separating foreground from background.
+Adobe Campaign Standard user interface makes it easier for users to see and hear content including separating foreground from background and adding alternative texts to the different available buttons.

 * When the user leaves a required ID field blank, a graphic indicates visually which field is in error with an error message text.